baldurk/renderdoc/docs/behind_scenes/opengl_support.rst

 .. note::

-   that to be more compatible with applications, RenderDoc will still attempt to capture on a compatibility context, but it will not replay successfully unless the given subset of functionality is used.
+   To be more compatible with applications, RenderDoc will still attempt to capture on a compatibility context, but it will not replay successfully unless the given subset of functionality is used.

 On OpenGL ES, any context version 2.0 and above is supported.